sanyogsakenkok/AnalDestroyerScript/README.md

 Also you can edit any value in configure

-Like: Set Dash to 1000, Set Speedhack from Legit to UltraRage!
+Like: Set Dash to Any Value, Set Speedhack to Any Value(but dont more than 25, you will be teleporting back!)

 # FUNCTIONS
 [F] - Legit Dash *(legit/rage function)*